gt-big-data/QDoc/README.md

 You also need to create the directory `/data/db`.
 This is where Mongo stores its data.

-* Mac and Linux: `sudo mkdir -p -m 777 /data/db`
+* OSX and Linux: `sudo mkdir -p -m 777 /data/db`
 * Windows: Create the folder `C:\data` and then create the folder `C:\data\db`.

 If you're on Windows, you'll also need to add Mongo to your path.
 It's probably located at `C:\mongodb\bin\` or `C:\Program Files\mongodb\bin`.

-1. Install Python 2.
+### Install Our Python Dependencies

-1. Install `pip` if you're on Windows.
-1. Install all of the dependencies in `Dependnencies.txt`.
+Only up a terminal in this project's root directory (the folder this file is in).
+Then type:

+    pip install -r requirements.txt

+If that complains about directories not being writable (probably on OSX and Linux), type `sudo pip install -r requirements.txt` instead.

 1. Run `python crawler.py`.

 Contact: